OpenBB-finance/OpenBB/website/content/sdk/guides/intros/stocks/due-diligence.md

 ### Supplier

 `openbb.stocks.dd.supplier` is the supply side to the `customer` function.
-It returns revenue, net income, net margin, and cash flow, for the companies that the feed the ticker's supply chain.
+It returns revenue, net income, net margin, and cash flow, for the companies feeding the ticker's supply chain.

 ```python
 gtlb_suppliers = openbb.stocks.dd.supplier('GTLB')